shyim/store-plugin-installer/README.md

 * Shopware Composer Installation
 * Shopware Account Credentials

-## Known Problems
-* The current used api route can download only the latest version of the plugin

 ## Setup

 Add the plugins in the extra section in your composer.json